parvezhussain/kickstart/README.md

 ### Install OS from local DVD
 - Create the VM
-- Use OPTION 1 0r 2 for Network configuration
+- From network Configuration Use OPTION 1 or 2
 - use OPTION A to boot/install from local DVD

 From Navigation Panel, select 'pxeserver' and click 'Start'<br>